 Corporate banking services provided by Hong Kong Branch include loans and deposits, remittance, international trade facilities and settlement, initiating or participating in syndicated loan, and participating in inter-bank transaction of funds and bonds.
 Retail banking includes providing cross-border electronic banking services for individual customers between Hong Kong and the Mainland China, and the featured product is the "Mainland-Hong Kong All-in-one Card".
 This card combines the advantages of Hong Kong debit card and Mainland debit card.
-The cardholder can withdraw cash from ATM and use the card via POS in both Hong Kong Branch will launch Hong Kong stock dealing services in early 2009 where the holders of "Mainland-Hong Kong All-in-one Card" may trade Hong Kong stocks easily and efficiently through online banking and automated phone banking to enjoy the convenient investment and finance services.
+The cardholder can withdraw cash from ATM and use the card via POS in both Hong Kong and the Mainland China, and enjoy real-time online remittance service between the two places.
+Hong Kong Branch will launch Hong Kong stock dealing services in early 2009 where the holders of "Mainland-Hong Kong All-in-one Card" may trade Hong Kong stocks easily and efficiently through online banking and automated phone banking to enjoy the convenient investment and finance services.